Wardell Harvey claims that, from the age of 15 years old, he was robbed, wrongly terminated and misjudged by restaurants where he worked.

 “Working in a restaurant is like constructing a house in which the builders do not pay you.
 Instead, customers come in and tip you based off of how much they enjoyed their time walking around the house you are trying to build,” he says.
 “That in itself is wrong.
 But now imagine that you are already dealing with a messed up system; and, on top of that, the builders are coming in and stealing a portion of that money.”

 The legal base pay for Louisiana restaurant workers is $2.13 an hour.
-They are expected to make enough in tips to earn a minimum wage of $7.25 per hour.
+They are expected to make enough in tips to earn a minimum wage of $7.25 per hour (if they don’t earn at least $5.12 an hour in tips, the employer must pay the difference).
 Harvey is now working with the Restaurant Opportunities Center to educate restaurant workers on their rights and advocate for policy changes in Louisiana.

 Harvey’s story demonstrates the need for restaurant workers to be strategic when keeping track of their pay.
 Several preventative strategies can assist in the short term and long term when trying to avoid or prove wage theft: